Activity-based costing: Public sector usage

 When ABC is reportedly used in the public administration sector, the reported studies do not provide evidence about the success of methodology beyond justification of budgeting practise and existing service management and strategies.

 Usage in the US Marine Corps started in 1999.

 Use of ABC by the UK Police has been mandated since the 2003-04 UK tax year as part of England and Wales' National Policing Plan, specifically the Policing Performance Assessment Framework.

-Integrating EVA and process based costing

-Recently, Mocciaro Li Destri, Picone & Minà (2012) proposed a performance and cost measurement system that integrates the economic value added (EVA) criteria with process based costing (PBC).

-Authors note that activity-based costing system is introspective and focuses on a level of analysis which is too low.
-On the other hand, they underscore the importance to consider the cost of capital in order to bring strategy back into performance measures.

 Limitations

 Applicability of ABC is bound to cost of required data capture.
 That drives the prevalence to slow processes in services and administrations, where staff time consumed per task defines a dominant portion of cost.
 Hence the reported application for production tasks do not appear as a favorized scenario.

 Treating fixed costs as variable

 The potential problem with ABC, like other cost allocation approaches, is that it essentially treats fixed costs as if they were variable.
 This can, without proper understanding, give some people an inaccurate understanding which can then lead to poor decision making.

 For example, allocating PPE to individual products, may lead to discontinuation of products that seem unprofitable after the allocation, even if in fact their discontinuation will negatively affect the bottom line.